RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 ================================
-AMD ROCm™ Release Notes v3.9.0
+AMD ROCm™ Release Notes v3.10.0
 ================================

-October, 2020
+November, 2020

 This page describes the features, fixed issues, and information about downloading and installing the ROCm software.
 It also covers known issues in the ROCm v3.9.0 release.